MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 ---

 # Deploying Microsoft Threat Protection Services
 Microsoft Threat Protection (MTP) is a comprehensive, integrated, and intelligent solution securing the modern workplace across identities, endpoints, user data, cloud apps, and infrastructure.
 The solution is built on and powered by the Microsoft Intelligent Security Graph, harnessing signals from the threat landscape, providing intelligent analysis, actionable insights, and ultimately, best in breed security for the modern workplace.
-This guide will help you setup the services that are part of Microsoft Threat Protection.
+This guide will help you set up the following services that are part of Microsoft Threat Protection.

 - **Azure Active Directory** enhances security, simplifies access, and sets smart policies with a single identity platform.